 Geographical Walk-in Baby Clinic

-The clinic is currently being run at the Marylebone Health Centre on Tuesdays between 14:00 – 16:00.
+The clinic is currently being run at the Marylebone Health Centre on Mondays between 14:00 – 16:00.

 Including Depot injection, combined oral pill, progesterone oral pill, vaginal ring, patches - via the nurses or doctors at the Marylebone Health Centre.